Dmfama20/moodle-docker_full_including_moosh/README.md

 OR

-comment out the *labels* option included in the phpMyAdmin service and the nginx service and enter a port there instead and modify conf/nginx.conf accordingly.
+comment out the *labels* option included in the phpMyAdmin service and the nginx service.
+Please note, to enter a port in docker-compose file instead and modify conf/nginx.conf accordingly.

 4.)
 Run ``docker-compose up -d`` to build the necessary containers and start them.